Company Restructure: How to Do It Right and Protect Your Business

 Your legal obligations when restructuring

 The consultation process is not optional and it’s not a formality.
 Before any decision is confirmed, affected employees must be formally put “at risk” and given a genuine opportunity to discuss alternatives, raise concerns and be heard.
 An employment tribunal will look closely at whether the consultation was meaningful.
-A letter, a meeting, and a decision already made before either happens does not constitute proper consultation.
+A letter, a meeting, and a decision already made before either happens does not constitute proper consultation, this is known as a ‘sham’ redundancy.

 If you’re making 20 or more redundancies in 90 days, you must notify the Redundancy Payments Service via an HR1 form before individual consultation begins.
 For collective redundancies of 20 to 99 employees, the minimum consultation period is 30 days.
 For 100 or more, it’s 45 days.
 These are legal minimums, not targets.
 ACAS guidance on redundancy makes clear that good practice usually exceeds these minimums.